What's the difference between stress and burnout?

 When burned out your feelings are blunted.
 You feel numb.

 Stress initially impacts us physically.
-We feel it viscerally.
+We feel stress viscerally.
 Stress activates our fight-or-flight response, leading to changes in the body that we might notice in our shoulders, gut, breathing or heart rate.

 Burnout initially impacts us emotionally.
 We're so physically and mentally drained, our mood flatlines.